Research

 Recent work experience:

-I am a Social Science Research Specialist at University of Illinois at Chicago, Global Mental Health Program.
+I was also a Social Science Research Specialist at University of Illinois, Chicago, Global Mental Health Program.
 We have worked on finding best practices for the rehabilitation and reintegration of women and children returning from formerly Islamic State-controlled territories.

 I’ve worked with: